 The vegetable theme was continued at Bollywood Veggies on Neo Tiew Rd in the north-west of the island where there is still a bit of greenery.
 We sweated like garden sprinklers while wandering through the rows of trees and plants before seeking refuge in the cool interior of the Poison Ivy Bistro.
 Orders of pancake with red otah and banana curry were supplemented with some form of green vegetable which was so good that an extra portion was ordered to be taken home.

-Back in the car, it smelled as if something had died.
-This turned out to be Mrs M’s piece of cheese which had liquefied prompting Monty Python cheese shop sketch quotes and recollections of past experiences with a particularly whiffy piece of Camembert in the car on a holiday in France.
+cheese which had liquefied prompting Monty Python cheese shop sketch quotes and recollections of past experiences with a particularly whiffy piece of Camembert in the car on a holiday in France.
 Mrs M assured us that ‘it’ll be alright when we get it in the fridge.’

 Click labels below for more on Loewen Gardens farmers’ market, Bollywood Veggies, Poison Ivy Bistro and the Pottery Jungle.